Riyatomar14/keyword/README.md

 a.Windows
 b.MacOS

-9.**LINUX**-It is open source operting system made by linus torvalds.Came under UNIX[uniplexed information computer sysytem].
+9.**LINUX**-It is open source operting system made by linus torvalds.Came under UNIX[uniplexed information computer system].

 LINUX has two types of family-